 In this guide, we will refer to the biggest mortgage lenders in the UK in relation to how much they have learnt and which mortgage lenders offer the biggest mortgage on average to borrowers.

-It is important to note that because mortgage lender offers a big mortgage on average this doesn't mean you will be eligible for a similar sized mortgage with the lender and you should always seek financial advice from a mortgage broker if necessary.
+It is important to note that because a mortgage lender offers a big mortgage on average this doesn't mean you will be eligible for a similar sized mortgage with the lender and you should always seek financial advice from a mortgage broker if necessary.

 The biggest mortgage lenders in the UK based on total lent were:

 Lloyds banking group- £290bn

 Nationwide Building society- £176bn

 Santander UK- £154bn